-Oral surgery is most often performed when the patient is young because the tooth roots have not yet set in the jawbone.
-After the teeth are anchored, extraction has been proven to be more difficult and requires longer recovery time.
+Advanced oral surgery is often performed when the patient is young because the tooth roots have not yet been set in the jawbone.
+After the teeth are anchored, extraction has been proven more difficult and requires a longer recovery time.

 Your encounter with oral surgery will vary based on how complex the extraction performed is.